danrabayda/StarScream/README.md

-# NoiseNet: Airfield Noise Monitoring with Deep Acoustic Clustering
+# Starscream: An Approach to Classifying Unlabeled Time-Series Audio Data

-An Encoding CNN that clusters time-series audio data.
+An encoding CNN is used to cluster segments of time-series audio and classify them either automatically or by human-in-the-machine interactive exploration.

 ### To Run: